-The Group's accounting policy under IFRS requires the use of a Sterling historic cost of the assets and the value of the US dollar debt as translated at the spot exchange rate on every Statement of Financial Position date.
-In addition, US dollar operating lease receivables are not immediately recognised in the Consolidated Statement of Financial Position and are accrued over the period of the Leases.
+The Group's accounting policy under IFRS requires the use of a Sterling historic cost of the Assets and the value of the US dollar debt as translated at the spot exchange rate on every reporting date.

+In addition, US dollar operating lease receivables are not immediately recognised in the statement of financial position and are accrued over the period of the Leases.
 The directors consider that this introduces an artificial variance due to the movement over time of foreign exchange rates.
-In actuality, the US dollar operating leases should offset the US dollar payables on amortising Loans.
-The foreign exchange exposure in relation to the Loans is thus almost entirely hedged.
+In actuality, the US dollar operating lease should offset the US dollar payables on amortising debt.
+The foreign exchange exposure in relation to the equipment notes is thus almost entirely hedged.

 Lease rentals (as detailed in notes 4 and 12) are received in US dollar and Sterling.
-Those lease rentals received in US dollar are used to pay the debt repayments due, also in US dollar (as detailed in note 15).
-Both US dollar lease rentals and debt repayments are fixed and are for similar sums and similar timings.
-The matching of lease rentals to settle debt repayments therefore minimises risks caused by foreign exchange fluctuations.
+Those lease rentals received in US dollars are used to pay the equipment note repayments due, also in US dollars (as detailed in note 15).
+Both US dollar lease rentals and equipment note repayments are fixed and are for similar sums and similar timings.
+The matching of lease rentals to settle equipment note repayments therefore minimise risks caused by foreign exchange fluctuations.